pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ## Configuration Examples

 ![Example Screenshot](docs/screenshots/walkinplace_default.png)
-*This is settings, which allows for all speeds (walk/jog/run) for Fallout 4 VR, this may cause walking when just nodding (see arm-swingin config below).
+*These are settings which allow for all speeds (walk/jog/run) for Fallout 4 VR, this may cause walking when just nodding (see arm-swinging config below).
 You can use "Button for movement" options if you prefer.*

 ![Example Screenshot](docs/screenshots/walkinplace_armswing.png)
-*This type of "arm-swing" settings works well in FO4VR but only allows you to move at two speeds (jog/run, the actual speed of jog can be lowered if you want it to feel slower)*
+*These are settings for an "arm-swinging" configuration which works well in FO4VR but only allows you to move at two speeds (jog/run, the actual speed of jog can be lowered if you want it to feel slower)*

 ### WalkInPlace Overlay
 Just "Enable WIP" in the UI.